-I have a few points of comparison for my health status and life aspirations in spite of that status, for which I am super grateful.
-I’m lucky to know a handful of people living full and awesome lives in spite of their chronic illness.
-I’ve witnessed many examples of people thriving while surviving.
-The exposure I have in my work and personal life to different examples on the health spectrum is invaluable.
-This contributes so much to how I’m able to cope with my particular predicament.
+I have a few points of comparison for my health status and life goals in spite of it, for which I am super grateful.
+I am lucky to know a handful of people living full and awesome lives despite their chronic illnesses.
+I am lucky to have witnessed many people thriving while surviving.
+This information is invaluable.
+It contributes so much to how I’m able to cope positively with my particular predicament.

-I have a daily practice where I tell myself that I’m healthy – where I command my body to be so.
+I have a daily practice where I tell myself that I’m healthy – I command my body to be so.
 “I am healthy.
 I am grateful.
 I will live to see my son graduate from college and I will dance like a fool at his wedding.”
-My life goals.
 This is what I am creating every moment.
-I find it amusing and surprising that I’ve successfully convinced myself this is true.
-I don’t identify with cancer at all, I never have.
-If anything, I only share my diagnosis with others as a way to connect.
+I find it amusing that I’ve convinced myself this is true.
+I don’t identify with cancer.
+I share my diagnosis with others as a way to connect.
 As a way to create space for their pain and invite them to share their burdens – health-wise or not.
 And to let them know: I get it.
 I get what ails you and you are not alone.
 I try not to stress about what my oncologist tells me and what my MRIs say.
-To me those are merely opinions and my opinion is the only one that matters.
+To me, those are mere opinions and my opinion is the only one that matters.
 This cancer-thing may continue to live in my body, but I am healthy AF.

 ACCEPTING MY LIMITS

-Of course, I am human.
+I am human.
 There are times when I feel the limits of my health status and fear the future.
-I sometimes ruminate and question myself, wondering if I’m making the best decisions regarding my care.
-When Ben was 4-months old, I chose to not pursue brain surgery and chemo-radiation.
-I also rejected participation in a clinical trial that offered an oral medication that could possibly prevent tumor growth but that also required surgery.
+I sometimes ruminate and question myself – wondering if I’m making the best decisions for my health.
+When Ben was 4-months old, I chose not to have brain surgery and chemo-radiation.
+I also rejected a clinical trial that offered an oral medication that could possibly prevent tumor growth, but the trial required another brain surgery.
 I chose to treat the cancer with alternative and traditional Chinese medicine combined with lifestyle changes.
 I don’t regret making that decision.
 I did it for Ben.
-The risks associated with a repeat brain procedure were too great and would have jeopardized his well being.
-And the unconventional therapies I ended up pursuing have allowed me to feel more holistically healthy – physically, mentally, and spiritually.
+The risks associated with a repeat brain procedure were too great and would have jeopardized his well-being.
+The unconventional therapies I ended up pursuing have allowed me to feel more holistically healthy.
 But sometimes I do wonder if I’ll need surgery in the future, or if it will ever be safe for me to conceive again, or how old I’ll be when Death comes to get me (I’m thinking… 91?).

 EMBRACING UNCERTAINTY LEADS TO LOVE & GRATITUDE

-It’s been two years since my last heart surgery – a surgery that was meant to prepare my body for the clinical trial I had initially selected as treatment but was was riddled with human error and lacking in compassion.
-The experience was so traumatizing it turned me away from Western medicine as my primary option for treating the cancer.
+It’s been two years since my last heart surgery – a surgery that prepared my body for the clinical trial that I ended up rejected.
+My experience in the hospital was riddled with human error and a lack of compassion.
+It was so traumatizing that I turned away from Western medicine as my primary option for treatment.

-It wasn’t an easy choice to make, and it’s not easy holding onto so much uncertainty about my future.
-There are so many things I want to do in my life and to feel limited by my body is discouraging and sometimes disempowering.
+This was not an easy choice to make and it’s still not easy dealing with so much uncertainty about my future.
+There are so many things I want to do in my life and to feel limited by my body feels discouraging and disempowering.
 This uncertainty used to overwhelm me with anxiety.
-I used to spend my free time researching alternative healing modalities on the internet, calling practitioners around the country to assess together what would be feasible for me to do while also mothering my son.
-It would be so much nicer if I felt more in control of my future.
-But this year, something has shifted in my mindset.
-I am more at peace with uncertainty, in part because our nation and our world is also managing uncertainty and a myriad of seemingly random and incessant calamities.
-I feel less alone in the struggle to figure Life out.
+I used to spend my free time researching alternative healing modalities on the internet, calling practitioners around the country to assess what would be feasible for me to do while also mothering my son.
+I used to think it would be so much nicer if I felt more in control of my future.
+But this year something shifted in my mindset.
+I am more at peace with uncertainty – in part because our nation and our world are also managing uncertainty and a myriad of seemingly random and incessant calamities.
+I feel less alone in the struggle to figure life out.
 We’re all doing that right now.
 And I’ve also come to adopt a new tenet: embracing uncertainty gives way to embracing the present moment.
 My present moment is always Love and Gratitude.